cap-js-community/websocket/README.md

 Values are derived via CDS annotations based on wildcard annotations `@websocket.<format>.<annotation>` or `@ws.<format>.<annotation>` using the formatter name.
 In addition, provided header values in the `websocket` or `ws` section are also used to derived values from.
+Format specific headers can also be defined in formatter named subsection, e.g. `ws.cloudevent.e: true` (for format `cloudevent`), to avoid conflicts.

 The following generic implementation specifics are included: